wax-bear/Hacktoberfest2020/README.md

 - Register to: [hacktoberfest2019](https://hacktoberfest.digitalocean.com/)

-- make four pull requests (PRs) between October 1-31 (in any time zone).
+- Make four pull requests (PRs) between October 1-31 (in any time zone).

 **Before we run into nerdy stuff I want to say thank you for all your contributions!**